Matthew 7:5: Analysis

 This verse continues the metaphor of a person with a plank in their own eye who criticizes someone for a speck in that person's eye.
 In this verse, Jesus argues that one must first remove the plank before going on to remove the speck.
-This verse warns us against hypocrisy, seeing the flaw (sin) in another while ignoring the obvious sin in our own lives.
+This verse warns against hypocrisy, seeing the flaw (sin) in another while ignoring the obvious sin in one's own lives.
 Jesus always made clear that judging was to be done by the Father, and humans should concern themselves with making their own soul ready for acceptance into the kingdom of God.
 The focus should always be on God’s grace, and in obedience rooting out the sin in our lives rather than concerning ourselves with the sins of others.